Monthly Archives: October 2020

 Marco Volta

-Marco Volta has always been fascinated by the fusion of different dance styles that have led him to collaborate with flamenco and urban dance artists.
+Marco has always been fascinated by the fusion of different dance styles that have led him to collaborate with flamenco and urban dance artists.
 As a choreographer he has created several works that have been presented in Seoul, New York, Turin and Basel, among other places.
-He is currently contributing to a long-term research project on the subject of “rehearsal as performance”, both as a dancer and a choreographer.

-Aside from his dancing, Marco Volta has a teaching practice at several academies, theatres and training institutions for professional dancers.
-He is currently Lecturer at the Zurich University of the Arts, Bachelor of Arts in Contemporary Dance and Higher Education for Contemporary and Urban Stage Dance.
-He also works with children and teenagers, for example with the miniMIR Education Dance Program and the Young Ensemble Hermesdance.
+Aside from his dancing, Marco has a teaching practice at several academies, theatres and training institutions for professional dancers.
+He is currently Lecturer at the Zurich University of the Arts, Bachelor of Arts in Contemporary Dance.
+He also works with children and teenagers, for example with the miniMIR Education Dance Program.
 In 2015 he obtained a Diploma of Advanced Studies in Dance Culture at the University Bern.

 Lia Witjes Poole

-Lia Witjes Poole was born in 1979 in Ontario, Canada where she began her dance training.
-She received her formal education at Arts Umbrella in Vancouver, British Colombia.
-While in their Youth Dance Company, she danced with renowned Canadian choreographers such as Joe Laughlin, Gioconda Barbuto and Wen Wei Wang.
+Lia Witjes Poole was born in 1979 in Ontario, Canada, and received her formal dance education at Arts Umbrella in Vancouver, British Columbia.